hankunren/hankunren.github.io/content/project/pier-construction/index.md

 ---
-title: Reinforced Concrete Piers Construction
+title: Reinforced Concrete Pier Construction
 summary: As part of my undergraduate research fellowship, I assisted with the construction of steel reinforced concrete piers for structural research.
 tags:
   - Other